velocyto-team/velocyto.py/doc/tutorial/cli.rst

 .. warning::
     Most of the ``velocyto`` pipeline is single threaded and several instances can be run on the same multicore machine to process your samples in a time effective way.
-    However, because of the above mentioned multithreaded call to ``samtools sort``, running several instances of ``veloctyo run`` might end up using the memory and cpu of your system and possbily result in runtime errors.
+    However, because of the above mentioned multithreaded call to ``samtools sort``, running several instances of ``veloctyo run`` might end up using the memory and cpu of your system and possibly result in runtime errors.
     Therefore for batch jobs we suggest to first call :code:`samtools sort -t CB -O BAM -o cellsorted_possorted_genome_bam.bam possorted_genome_bam.bam` sequentially and only then running ``velocyto``

 Run with different logics